philthompson10/pyqtdeploy/doc/sysroot.rst

         :option:`--verbose <pyqtdeploy-sysroot --verbose>` option was
         specified.

-        :param str message: is the message.
+        :param str message: the message.

     .. py:attribute:: verbose_enabled

         This is set if the :option:`--verbose <pyqtdeploy-sysroot --verbose>` option was specified.

-    .. py:method:: verify_source(name)

-        Verify that a source file or directory exists and return the encoded version number embedded in its name.
-See :py:meth:`find_file` for how the name is interpreted.

-        :param str name: is the name of the source file or directory.
-        :return: the encoded version number.

     .. py:method:: warning(message)

         A warning progress message is displayed to the user.

-        :param str message: is the message.
+        :param str message: the message.

 .. py:class:: ComponentOption(name, type=str, required=False, default=None, values=None, help='')